HaringeyMobile/HaringeyMobile.github.io/pages/nl_license.md

       3. ***Cloud Functions:*** Cloud functions are used to manage player game data in the cloud, including game states, player statistics, friends, achievements, and leaderboards.

-      4. ***Privacy and Security in Firebase*** Firebase's key security and privacy information are outlined here:
+      4. ***Privacy and Security in Firebase:*** Firebase's key security and privacy information are outlined here:
       [firebase.google.com/support/privacy](https://firebase.google.com/support/privacy)

    - **Google Play Billing (for In-App Purchases):**